rogerhu/compsci_guides/Swim-in-Rising-Water.md

 ⚠️ **Common Mistakes**

 * The brute force solution may not garner the best time `T`.
-We can use either Dijkstra's, or binary search for the best time T where you can reach the end if you only step on squares at most T.
+We can use either Dijkstra's, or binary search for the best time `T` where you can reach the end if you only step on squares at most `T`.

 ## 4: I-mplement